Arjun-G-Ravi/AI-Notes/05_Reinforcement Learning/03_RL Algorithms.md

-## Practical Advice for Starting RL:
-1. Start with PPO or SAC: For most continuous control problems, PPO is a great first try due to its stability and widespread use.
-SAC is often used when you want to push for slightly better performance and are comfortable with its complexity.
-2. For Discrete Actions, use DQN variants: If your actions are discrete, start with a well-implemented DQN variant (like the one in Stable Baselines3 which includes many improvements).
-3. Use Existing Libraries: Do NOT implement these from scratch unless it's for learning purposes.
-Use robust libraries like:
-   - Stable Baselines3: Excellent for standard algorithms (PPO, SAC, TD3, DQN, A2C) with PyTorch.
-Well-documented and easy to use.
-   - Ray RLLib: A more scalable library that supports a wider range of algorithms and distributed training.
-   - TensorForce, Keras-RL, etc.: Other options exist, but Stable Baselines3 and RLLib are currently very popular and well-maintained.
-4. Hyperparameter Tuning is Crucial: RL algorithms are notoriously sensitive to hyperparameters.
-Be prepared to experiment with learning rates, discount factors, network architectures, etc. Libraries often provide good default values, but they might not be optimal for your specific task.

 # Best RL Algorithms
 1. PPO (Proximal Policy Optimization):
     - What it is: A policy gradient algorithm that updates the policy in small, stable steps.